-Her passion is to mix cinematographic framing, and fantasy and intense colors posed on sometimes terrible stories that she tells. obsessed with documenting the consequences of current conflicts and the policies that reign in the world on the...
+CURRENTLY IN PARIS.
+SPEAKS EN, FR, PL Her passion is to mix cinematographic framing, and fantasy and intense colors posed on sometimes terrible stories that she tells. obsessed with documenting the consequences of current conflicts and the...

-Focus:Photographer, Photojournalist, Filmmaker, Writer, Videographer, Reporter, Video Editor, Fine Art, Photo Assistant, Documentary, News, Creative, Video, Film, Photography, Foreign, Portraiture, Lifestyle, Art, Author, Director of Photography, Freelance, Humanitarian, Life, Assignments
+Focus:Photographer, Photojournalist, Filmmaker, Journalist, Producer, Writer, Videographer, Reporter, Video Editor, Fashion, Fine Art, Photo Assistant, Documentary, Multimedia, News, Creative, Video, Film, Photography, Foreign, Portraiture, Lifestyle, Art, Author, Director of Photography, Arts & Culture, Freelance, Humanitarian, Life, Assignments

 Au bout d'une petite route en terre, à l'extérieur de Zarzis, ville touristique au sud de Djerba, le Croissant rouge gère un centre d'accueil d'urgence pour les réfugiés.
 Derrière, un terrain de 2 500m², clôturé par des murs neufs : c'est le nouveau cimetière des morts anonymes, ces migrants noyés après le naufrage de leurs embarcations, dont les corps échouent sur les plages de la ville.